digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 *Private fields set by the Recognition System:*

-The Recognition System will set a number of additional fields in the Face data structure for its own purposes, these include: l1_id, l1_tag, l2_id, l2_tag, \_sa_instance_state, created_date, updated_date.
+The Recognition System will set a number of additional fields in the Face data structure for its own purposes, these include: idx,
-These values should not be relied upon or changed by API callers.
+\_sa_instance_state, created_date, updated_date.
+These values should
+not be relied upon or changed by API callers.

 ### Side Effects